jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The structural integration of hydrogen tanks offers a dual advantage.
 These tanks not only store hydrogen but also share the load with the attached structural components.
 At the time of writing, two distinct approaches to structural integration were identified: fuselage-integrated and wing-integrated.
 The field of #glspl("swith") is characterized by a scarcity of scientific literature.
-This paucity of research presents both advantages and challenges.
+This paucity of research presents both advantages and barriers.
 On one hand, it enhances the value and supports the novelty aspect of the #gls("swith") research.
 Hence, this situation underscores the need for further investigation into #glspl("swith"), potentially encouraging more researchers to explore this topic.
 Conversely, the limited availability of prior work means that scientists have a reduced foundation of existing research upon which to build.
-As a result, it poses initial challenges that need to be overcome in the pursuit of sustainable aviation.
+As a result, it poses initial hurdles that need to be overcome in the pursuit of sustainable aviation.

 // ------------------------------- 0_Standards ------------------------------ //
-Beyond these general research challenges, a critical concern for #glspl("swith") lies in their standardization and certification, as detailed in @chap_1.
+Beyond these general research obstacles, a critical concern for #glspl("swith") lies in their standardization and certification, as detailed in @chap_1.
 The role of standards for #gls("swith") certification is multifaceted and remains in its infancy.
-While the innovative nature of #glspl("swith") present challenges for standard application, these challenges also create opportunities for advancing both the technology and their regulatory framework.
+While the innovative nature of #glspl("swith") present challenges for standard application, they also create opportunities for advancing both the technology and their regulatory framework.
 At the time of writing this thesis, no established standards or regulations exist for certifying #glspl("swith").
 This absence of certification procedures significantly constrains both industrial and scientific application of #glspl("swith").
 Consequently, there is a pressing need for appropriate standards upon which industry and scientific institutions can build.
 This proactive approach to standardization is crucial for overcoming current limitations and facilitating broader adoption of #glspl("swith").